 Getting to know your captain and first mate will have a tremendous impact on what you get from your trip.
 A friendly attitude and a respectful relationship will go a long way into making your time on the boat an enjoyable one.

 Many fishing guides are showmen full of amazing fish stories.
-Others might be a little quieter, but still no less of an expert.
-No matter who your captain and deckhand are, don’t be afraid to ask questions.
-These guys aren’t just here to drive the boat and bait your hooks, they’re here to teach you how to fish.
+Others might be a little quieter, but still experts.
+These guys are a wealth of knowledge for you.
+They’re not just here to drive the boat and bait your hooks, they’re here to teach you how to fish.

 Getting on Board

-If this is your first time on a boat, you’ll need a few moments to get comfortable getting around.
-Even if the waters are calm, this isn’t solid ground, so try to keep your balance at all times.
-When the boat is in motion and you need to move, make sure to hold on to something or at least have a well-balanced stance.
+If this is your first time on a boat, you’ll need a few moments to settle down and feel comfortable getting around.
+Even if the waters are calm, which is likely on a shorter inshore trip, this isn’t solid ground!
+When the boat is in motion and you need to move, hold on to something or at least have a well-balanced stance.

 The first thing you’ll want to take care of after stepping aboard is your belongings.
 Ask the crew for a secure dry spot for your things.
 If there’s one thing every first-time angler underestimates, it’s how wet and slimy things can get.

-Deep sea fishing trips often require live bait.
-If you’re fishing for live bait (as opposed to buying it at the marina), you’ll obviously need to spend time catching it.
-This usually doesn’t take long, but you should still factor it into your total trip time.
-Alternatively, you can ask the captain to buy bait at the marina ahead of time, if possible.
+No matter where you decide to fish, many trips require live bait.
+Some captains will begin by having you fish for this yourself.
+It usually doesn’t take long, but you should still factor it into your total trip time.
+Alternatively, you can ask the captain to buy bait at the marina ahead of time if possible.

-If you would like to change the species you’re after, or try a different technique or spot, don’t hesitate to ask.
-The captain will fulfil your wishes as long as what you asked is feasible.
-If you addressed such situations before your trip, neither you nor the captain will be surprised.
-Again, communication is key.
+If you want to change the species you’re after, or try out a different technique or fishing spot, don’t hesitate to ask.
+The captain probably won’t mind as long as what you asked is feasible.

-You’ve caught your first fish – congrats!
-If it’s a keeper (within the legal size limits), the crew will let you know and proceed to bring it aboard.
+If you hook a keeper (within the legal size limits), the crew will let you know and bring it aboard.
 Depending on the size of your catch, you’ll either reel it straight onto the boat, or you’ll bring it as close to the boat as possible for the crew to gaff it and swing it aboard.
-There will be a cooler on board to keep the fish nice and frosty until you return to dock.

 After the Trip

-Getting back to the dock, you’ll probably be tired from all that reeling in the sun.
-Still, there are a few things you should pay attention to, as they are no less important than the fishing itself.
+Getting back to the dock, you’ll probably be tired from all that activity in the open air.
 As you leave the boat, make sure you’ve collected your belongings.
-The crew will arrange a customary photo shoot with your day’s catch next to the boat.
+If you want, the crew can arrange a customary photo shoot with your day’s catch next to the boat, just ask!

-There are a few important things you should discuss with the captain and mate once you’re off the boat.
-This is the time when the crew will clean and fillet your catch, so make sure that your prior arrangements are honored.
+Depending on where you’re fishing, your captain and crew may be able to clean and fillet your fish for you once you’re off the boat.
+This way, you can take it home with you.
 Some crews will charge you for this service, others won’t.
 Some will split the catch with you 50-50, others will let you keep it all.
 Again, if you agree on all this ahead of time, you’ll have no surprises to deal with.

-If this sounds like a lot, look at it this way: if you would tip someone who poured you a beverage, why not tip someone who just spent hours on the water with you, teaching you how to fish?
-Moreover, deckhands are often paid through tips only, so you’ll be rewarding their service directly.
+If this sounds like a lot, look at it this way: if you would tip someone who poured you a drink, why not tip someone who just spent hours on the water with you, teaching you how to fish?
+More importantly, deckhands are often paid through tips only, so you’ll be rewarding their service directly.
 We recommend giving tips with the captain and deckhand both present.

 What if my trip gets canceled?

-If any of the above happen, FishingBooker will refund your deposit.
-Of course, if you’re flexible with your dates, you may choose to reschedule your trip instead.
+If any of the above happens, FishingBooker will refund your deposit.
+Of course, if you’re flexible with your dates, we’d recommend rescheduling your trip instead.
+We can also arrange to send you out at your chosen time with a different charter, if possible.
 To learn more about what you can do when your guide cancels the trip, check out this article.

-If you’re considering canceling your trip, we recommend taking a look at your booking details to view the captain’s cancellation policy.
+If you’re considering canceling, we recommend taking a look at your booking details to view the captain’s cancellation policy.
 This will let you know if you’re eligible for a refund or not.

 An Adventure to Remember

-Granted, this is a lot of information to digest.
-Luckily for you, you’ll have your captain to guide you through all the steps we mentioned.
+We know this is a lot of information to digest!
+Luckily, you’ll have your captain to take you through all the steps we mentioned above.
 If you’re worried about forgetting something, you can always come back to this guide as a reminder.

-Lastly, don’t fret too much about the size of fish you’re going to catch.
-You might end up with the fish of your life, and you might catch nothing at all.
-Returning to dock with an empty cooler happens to the best of us, and that’s completely normal.
+You might end up with the fish of your life, or you might catch nothing at all.
+Returning to the dock with an empty cooler happens to the best of us, and is completely normal.
 Sure, catching big fish is what everybody brags about.
-But trust us, that’s not what’ll keep you coming back.
+But trust us, that’s not what’ll keep you coming back!

-Where will you fish for the first time?
-Do you have any concerns?
+Where are you going for your first fishing charter?
+Any questions or concerns?
 Let us know in the comments below.
-Otherwise, it’s time to find a guide near you and start your new hobby!
+Otherwise, it’s time to find a guide near you and discover your new favorite hobby!